James Bowes-Lyon

-Major General Sir Francis James Cecil Bowes-Lyon, KCVO, CB, OBE, MC1 (19 September 1917 – 18 December 1977) was a senior British Army officer who served as commandant of the British Sector in Berlin from 1968 to 1970.
+Major-General Sir Francis James Cecil Bowes-Lyon, KCVO, CB, OBE, MC1 (19 September 1917 – 18 December 1977) was a senior British Army officer who served as commandant of the British Sector in Berlin from 1968 to 1970.

 Early life and education

-Bowes-Lyon was born in Chelsea, London, the son of Capt.
-Geoffrey Francis Bowes-Lyon, grandson of 13th Earl and Countess of Strathmore and Kinghorne.
+Bowes-Lyon was born in Chelsea, London, the son of Captain Geoffrey Francis Bowes-Lyon, grandson of Claude Bowes-Lyon, 13th Earl of Strathmore and Kinghorne and Frances Bowes-Lyon, Countess of Strathmore and Kinghorne.
 He was thus a first cousin of Queen Elizabeth The Queen Mother.
 His mother was Edith Katherine Selby-Bigge, daughter of Sir Amherst Selby-Bigge, 1st Baronet.
 He was educated at Eton College and Sandhurst.

 Military career

 Bowes-Lyon was commissioned into the Grenadier Guards in 1938, and served in the Guards Armoured Division during the Second World War.

-In 1955 he became commandant at the Guards Depot and in 1957 he was made commanding officer of 2nd Battalion Grenadier Guards.
-He was appointed Military Assistant to Field Marshal Sir Francis Festing, the Chief of the Imperial General Staff, in 1960 and Commander of 157th Lowland Brigade in 1963.
+In 1955 he became commandant at the Guards Depot and in 1957 he was made commanding officer of the 2nd Battalion Grenadier Guards.
+He was appointed Military Assistant to Field Marshal Sir Francis Festing, the Chief of the Imperial General Staff, in 1960 and commander of the 157th Lowland Brigade in 1963.

-He went on to be General Officer Commanding 52nd Lowland Division District in 1966 and commandant of the British Sector in Berlin in 1968.
+Bowes-Lyon went on to be General Officer Commanding 52nd Lowland Division District in 1966 and commandant of the British Sector in Berlin in 1968.
 In 1971 he was appointed Major-General commanding the Household Division and General Officer Commanding London District.
 He retired in 1973.

 Personal life

 Bowes-Lyon married Mary de Trafford, daughter of Sir Humphrey de Trafford, 4th Baronet.
-The couple had three children, two sons, John (died 18 September 2022) and David, and a daughter, Fiona.
+The couple had three children, two sons, John and David, and a daughter, Fiona.
 The family lived at Sennicotts in West Sussex.

-A descendant of the 13th Earl of Strathmore, he was a Gentleman Usher to the Royal Household.
+He was a Gentleman Usher to the Royal Household.